 Tax Strategies for Funding Higher Education

 Parents typically use 529 accounts to cover the costs of paying for their children’s college.
-The advantages are that contributions grow tax-deferred and withdrawals are tax-free, as long as the funds are used for qualified educational expenses such as tuition, fees, books, supplies and computers.1 Also, recent tax law changes have expanded the rules to include up to $10,000 in distributions from a 529 plan toward K-12 tuition per year, per beneficiary.2
+The advantages are that contributions grow tax deferred and withdrawals are tax free as long as the funds are used for qualified educational expenses such as tuition, fees, books, supplies and computers.
+Also, you can use up to $10,000 from a 529 plan toward K-12 tuition and up to $10,000 for student loan repayments.1

-When it comes to 529 plans, 34 states allow for a state tax deduction for funding them, but most put a cap on how much can be deducted.
-Some states offer higher deductions than others.
+When it comes to 529 plans, more than 30 states allow for a state tax deduction for funding them.
+And, some states offer tax credits, while others offer a deduction up to a flat, maximum figure or limit the deduction based on your income.
+As far as deductions, some states offer higher deductions than others.
 For example, New York residents can deduct $5,000 (single) and $10,000 (married filing jointly) for 529 contributions.
-But in Georgia, those residents can only deduct $2,000 (single) and $4,000 (married filing jointly) per beneficiary.
-For 12 of the 34 states, the amount you are unable to deduct will roll over for future years.
-In just four states — Colorado, New Mexico, South Carolina and West Virginia — you can fully deduct your annual 529 contributions from your state taxable income, giving you a significant tax advantage.
+But in Arizona, those residents can only deduct $2,000 (single) and $4,000 (married filing jointly) per beneficiary.2

-While you can contribute any amount annually to a 529 plan, contributions are considered gifts for tax purposes, which means to qualify for the annual gift tax exclusion in 2019, individuals can contribute up to $15,000 and married couples filing jointly can contribute $30,000.
-So, for example, if you have three grandchildren, you could jointly give $90,000 without triggering the gift tax.
+While you can contribute any amount annually to a 529 plan, contributions are considered gifts for tax purposes, which means to qualify for the annual gift tax exclusion in 2023, individuals can contribute up to $17,000, and married couples filing jointly can contribute $34,000.
+So, for example, if you have three grandchildren, you could jointly give $102,000 without triggering the gift tax.
 Keep in mind that the annual gift tax exclusion includes non-529 gifts, such as cash or property, so plan accordingly.
-An individual’s lifetime estate and gift tax exemption maximum is $11.4 million without having to pay federal estate or gift tax.
-In addition, there is no joint gift tax return, so you and your spouse would each have to file a return.
-Also, you can contribute any amount above the annual limits noted ($15,000/$30,000), but you’ll have to report those contributions to the IRS, and the amount will count against your $11.4 million individual exemption.
+An individual’s lifetime estate and gift tax exemption maximum is $12.92 million in 2023 without having to pay federal estate or gift tax.3

-One way to protect a larger amount from estate taxes is to frontload a 529 account to fund a beneficiary’s education.
-Individuals can “frontload” a 529 with the equivalent of five years of annual exclusion gifts.
-In 2019, that would equal as much as $75,000 from an individual or $150,000 from a married couple.
-This can help high-wage earners limit their income tax liability in a single year.
-If you choose to frontload an account, you will need to file a gift tax return and make no additional annual exclusion gifts for five years.
+One way to protect a larger amount from estate taxes is to “front-load” a 529 account to fund a beneficiary’s education.
+Individuals can front- load a 529 with the equivalent of five years of annual exclusion gifts.
+In other words, you could contribute $17,000 x 5 to equal as much as $85,000 as an individual or $34,000 x 5 to equal $170,000 as a married couple in a single year.4 This can help high-wage earners limit their income tax liability.
+If you choose to front-load an account, you will need to file a gift tax return and make no additional annual exclusion gifts for five years.

 While a 529 is typically funded by a parent or grandparent, anyone can open an account for nearly any child, even if the child is not a family member.
 Most plans, regardless of which state, are open to anyone to invest in, although residents in the states mentioned above receive a tax deduction if they invest in their state’s plan.